HugoRodriguesQW/schema/README.md

 #### #Item.
 Type

 It defines the typing of the item in question.
-Generally, primitive constructors are used to validate them like Number, String, Symbol, Object, etc. Custom classes can also be used as per this example.
+Generally, primitive constructors are used to validate them like Number, String, Symbol, Object, etc. Custom classes can also be used.

 ```js
 const schema = new Schema({